ankushgupta05/SISTEC-Kaizen-Skills-Answer/introduction.md

-Here’s your revised self-introduction for campus placement, with your internship at SkillQuest Learnings included concisely:
+iiHere’s your revised self-introduction for campus placement, with your internship at SkillQuest Learnings included concisely:

 ---